freeCodeCamp/freeCodeCamp/guide/english/vue/components/index.md

 ## Components

-A classic problem that web developers face when working is HTML duplication, not in a simple example such as a list, but sometimes all you want is a "import" to be able to use the same code in several different places.
+A classic problem that web developers face when working is HTML duplication, not in a simple example such as a list, but sometimes all you want is an "import" to be able to use the same code in several different places.
 Well, Vue.js gives you this feature with Components.

-Suppose you're developing a landing page for your company's product and you need to display the 4 main features of it following the same structure of a card-like object, with a icon, a title and a short description.
+Suppose you're developing a landing page for your company's product and you need to display the 4 main features of it following the same structure of a card-like object, with an icon, a title and a short description.

 ```javascript
 Vue.component('feature-card', {